-The firm is a tree cutting and trimming service business.
-The worker was engaged to perform services as a tree climber.
-The firm treated the worker status as independent contractor, and issued to the worker a Form 1099-MISC at year-end to report the monies received for his services as non employee compensation.
+The firm is a janitorial cleaning business.
+The worker was engaged to perform services as a cleaning/environmental services technician.
+The worker submitted an employment application to the firm.
+The firm treated the worker status as independent contractor.

-Neither party indicated that the worker received specific instructions or training on how to perform his services.
-The firm provided the work assignments, and designated the work locations.
-Both parties determined the work methods by which to perform the services.
-The worker reported problems/complaints to the firm for resolution purposes.
-The firm required the worker to perform his services personally.
+The firm provided the worker with instructions on what services needed to be performed on the job site.
+The worker was allowed to set his own work hours so long as he was off the job site before the customer closed.
+The firm and worker both determined the work methods by which to perform the services.
+The worker was required to report problems and complaints to the firm for resolution purposes.
+The firm required the worker to perform his services personally, with helpers engaged by the firm, and paid by the firm for their services.